Minimum wage country profile for Poland

 Negotiations regarding the determination of the minimum wage level for the following year take place annually.
 The Council of Ministers, by 15 June of each year, presents to the Social Dialogue Council a proposal for the adjustment of the minimum wage for the next year and a proposal for the minimum hourly rate for the next year, along with the deadline for changing these amounts (art.
 2(2)(1) of the Act).
 The Social Dialogue Council agrees on the minimum wage and the minimum hourly rate within 30 days from the date of receiving the proposal and information from the Council of Ministers (art.
 2(3) of the Act).

-If within this period, the Social Dialogue Council fails to reach an agreement on the amount of the minimum wage for the next year and does not establish the minimum hourly rate for the next year, the decision is then made and announced by the Council of Ministers through regulation by 15 September of that year.
+If, within this period, the Social Dialogue Council fails to reach an agreement on the amount of the minimum wage for the next year and does not establish the minimum hourly rate for the next year, the decision is then made and announced by the Council of Ministers through regulation by 15 September of that year.
 However, the minimum wage and the minimum hourly rate set by the Council of Ministers cannot be lower than the minimum wage and the minimum hourly rate proposed by 15 June (art.
 2(5) of the Act).

 It is worth noting that since 2010, the Social Dialogue Council has been unable to reach a consensus, and for the past several years, the minimum wage has been determined solely by the Council of Ministers.

-Also, according to the Act, the minimum wage in Poland may increase once or twice during the calendar year.
+Also, under the Act, the minimum wage in Poland may increase once or twice each calendar year.
 The frequency of changes is determined by art.
 3 of the Act and depends on the forecasted average annual consumer price index for goods and services.
 If the forecasted consumer price index for goods and services for the following year is at least 105%, two dates for changing the minimum wage and minimum hourly rate are established: 1 January and 1 July.
 If the forecasted consumer price index for goods and services for the following year is less than 105%, only one date for changing the minimum wage and minimum hourly rate is established: 1 January (art.
 3 of the Act).

 The Act of 10 October 2002 on the minimum wage provides for indicators that the Council of Ministers presents to the Social Dialogue Council before making a decision regarding the increase in the minimum wage.
 These include (art.
 2(2) points 2-10):